Elvis and Anabelle

 Elvis and Anabelle is an American romantic drama film written and directed by Will Geiger.
 It stars Blake Lively, Max Minghella, Joe Mantegna, Mary Steenburgen, and Keith Carradine.
 The film premiered on March 10, 2007, at the South by Southwest film and music festival in Austin, Texas, and later premiered on HBO in 2012.

 Plot

-Teen Elvis Moreau cares for his father Charlie and runs their funeral home.
-Charlie has been mentally handicapped for years, so Elvis took over operating the home.
-However, he doesn't have his embalming license, so Charlie officially performs the services.
+Teen Elvis Moreau cares for his father Charlie, who has been mentally handicapped for years, and operates their funeral home.
+However, as he doesn't have an embalming license, Charlie is officially the mortician.
 Elvis keeps photos of the finished corpses in a scrapbook.

-Nearby, Anabelle Leigh is a pageant girl, living with her mother Geneva and alcoholic stepfather Jimmy.
-She has bulimia and Jimmy likely sexually abuses her.
-Geneva put her into beauty pageants very young, hoping they could have financial independence from men.
+Nearby, pageant girl Anabelle Leigh lives with her mother Geneva and alcoholic stepfather Jimmy.
+She has bulimia and Jimmy likely molests her.
+Geneva started her in beauty pageants very young, hoping for financial freedom from men.